A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 7. Develop Sermon Templates

-As I listened to TD Jakes preaching I realised he used utilised a specific style of expositional delivery which focused on storytelling and appropriate application as the story unfolded.
+As I listened to TD Jakes preaching I realized he utilised a specific style of expositional delivery which focused on storytelling and appropriate application as the story unfolded.

-He used a classic template of reading the text, expound it, apply it then hit repeat as many times as you need.
+He used a classic template of reading the text, expounding it, applying it then hitting repeat as many times as you need.